WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 2. This would be an element level class for the button component, hench the 2 underscores.
 3. An example of a modifier for the button component.
 This is signified by the 2 dashs.
 4. An example of a stateful modifier.
 These are used when elements require style changes for changes of state (eg: hover, click etc).
-5. An example of a nested modifier.
-If a component needs to be positioned when nested within another component, create one of these to declare that behavour.
-These nested modifiers should only affect positioning (floats, positions etc) and should not affect the cosmetics of the component, which is the job of the regular modifier.
-The use of stateful modifiers rather than simple nesting is preferred as it doesn't change the original component and violate the open/closed principle.
-It also leads to more readable HTML.
+5. An example of a [BEM Mix](https://en.bem.info/forum/4/).
+If you need to nest one component within another and apply new styles, rather than violating the open/closed principle on the original component, we would create a new element for the parent component to apply the new styles.
+In this instance `c-btn__icon` would be introducing new styles to a `c-icon` component when it is nested in `c-btn`.

 A basic bootstrap-esq grid system may have the following classes: